smart48/le-ssl-laravel-package/README.md

 ## Usage

-There are multiple ways to install Laravel Packages, but we recommend two here based on the current setup:

-* including private repo
-* local installation

-### Private Repo Installation

-One option is installing it from the private Git repository.
-For that composer.json should have something like
+Installing it from the private Git repository.
+For  composer.json should have something like:

 ```
 {